lamini-ai/lamini-examples/ift.md

 3. An instruction to generate three diverse questions about the investments made by BigMoney Ventures based solely on the preceding single-quoted text.

-We then execute `runner(...)` to generate `result` of type `Questions` based on the prompt above and the specified system prompt, where `result.question_1`, `result.question_2`, `result.question_3` will each contain a generated question.
+We then execute `runner(...)` to generate `result` of type `Questions` based on the prompt above and the specified system prompt, where each of `result.question_1`, `result.question_2`, and `result.question_3` will be a generated question.
 At the end, we print out
 the `questions` and append each [chunk, question] pair to `questions`.